 I started by adding a few of these natural nautical treasures in our foyer, to an old shabby garden urn.
 It was so easy to fill it with white coral.

-Coral is as beautiful as fine sculpture, and it looks perfect standing alone, or piled in a vessel.
+Coral is just as beautiful as a fine sculpture, and it looks perfect standing alone, or piled in a vessel.

 Coral, in their different shades of white, adds such a gorgeous textural display to any tabletop.

 It’s right at home on my hand painted fish chest in the foyer.